Klutrem/microservices-article/README.md

 - You need to access keycloak by `http://localhost:8080`, and import realm from `realm-export.json`
 - Then, while running server, access token will be printed in console (it's temporary solution, will be removed, when we will have an authorization service)

+### Kafka

+- Should be a handler for consumer topics, like on api/route/task
+- For consumer topics you should also send a reply with simple send function (in handler you send already reply topic to controller)
+- For sending topics, if you need reply (probably you will need it always), you should send messages by SendWithReply function.
+It will return response on reply topic
+- If it's kafka handler function, not http controller function, then you can return response (send on reply topic) inside this function.
+But if it's http controller function, you must call service, and send message inside service, get the response also inside service and return to controller

 ### How to run the test?

 ```bash